xiaobailong/kafka-manager/README.md

-# spark
+# kafka-manager
-The code is located at https://github.com/xiaobailong/spark.
+The code is located at https://github.com/xiaobailong/kafka-manager.